neiji93/Physics-research_Futur_Preview/README.md

 we formulated that we don't have to write some random functions even if their are complex forms.
 So, now, as we succeeded to test them, let's write a very long function or equation ! dirac_delta * ((differntial / Pi) + i* .....
+This function, especially the first term which can relate Uvs can be true if we find something wrong elsewhere !
+Let's find many things wrong !
+(differntial / h) is wrong because we cannot use it with liquid metals ...
+So, now, we have statistics because ..... the first wrong forula is...